pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README3.md

 }
 ```

-Old - Here we add new blocks of code, rather than encompassing it all in one `class` block
+Old - Here, we add new blocks of code rather than encompassing it all in one `class` block

 ```js
 function LinkedList() {